 Given they are both of the Quartz mineral type, color zoned Quartz crystals that are part Citrine and part Amethyst are called Ametrine.
 Ametrine is mostly found in Brazil and Bolivia.

 Amethysts are commonly set in jewelry, particularly in ring settings and necklaces.
 Smaller pieces are used for earrings and body piercing jewelry.
 These are popular gifts to give as amethyst is the birthstone of those born in February.

 In Greek mythology, Amethyst was a beautiful maiden who was on her way to worship the goddess Diana when she was attacked by tigers.
 The beasts had been set upon mortals by the god of intoxication, Dionysius, during a drunken rage.
 Diana quickly turned Amethyst into quartz to save her from the brutal attack.
 When Dionysius saw how beautiful Amethyst was, he cried tears of regret made of wine, which stained the quartz and gave it the purple color it carries today.

 In crystal healing, Amethysts are an incredibly useful gemstone as they are said to focus psychic energy.
 In connection with the Greek myth, they are said to protect against drunkenness, fear and guilt.
 Physically, wearing Amethyst can supposedly heal respiratory and circulatory problems, relieve headaches, help to break addictions, and advances spirituality.

-Whatever your motivation, be it spirit or style, Amethysts are truly a worthy addition to any gemstone or gemstone jewellery collection.
+Whatever your motivation, be it spirit or style, Amethysts are truly a worthy addition to any gemstone or gemstone jewelry collection.

-The below video © 2012, GemstoneGuru.com.
+The below video will give you a quick overview of the Amethyst gemstone © 2012, GemstoneGuru.com.
 Licensed under the Creative Commons Attribution 2.5 license.